About the Saver Day Pass

 - You'll get free unlimited traveling in Switzerland for one day.

 - Trains, buses, boats and city transport are free.

 - Cable cars, cogwheel trains and funiculars are not included (details and exceptions here).

-- The Saver Day Pass can be purchased from 60 days before your travel date, until 5 AM of the travel day.
+- The Saver Day Pass can be purchased from 60 days before your travel date, and it can't be purchased on the travel day itself.
 Some retailers offer pre-booking more than 60 days in advance: please see here.